Images of Sea Bright …

 Big Time — “Octagon Square, Sea Bright, NJ” Summer 1906.
 Completed by 1880, it was wrecked by a series of winter storms in 1914.

 Bowser’s Esso Service station on East Ocean Avenue, 1960s.
 A black man born in the cradle of the Confederacy (Smithfield, Virginia), John Wesley Bowser moved to Sea Bright in 1893.
-He had been a world-record holding cyclist before opening his bicycle sales and repair shop on East Ocean Avenue.
-According to the Asbury Journal, he added an auto station in April 1903.
-His wife Josephine also ran the popular bike shop and garage.
+He had been a world-record cyclist before opening his bicycle sales and repair shop on East Ocean Avenue.
+According to the Asbury Journal, he added auto repairs in April 1903.
+His wife Josephine ran the popular business.
 She died in February 1936 and John passed away in January 1941.

 Bower’s Exxon on East Ocean Avenue, 1970s.
 Borough naive J. Harold Bowser took control of the family business in 1942 with his wife Estelle “Dixie” Bowser, a North Carolina native.
 He died in January 1961 and she passed in December 1988.
 Gasoline service and new bike sales ended in 1977 and by the 1980s business had closed.